yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-applications.md

 #### Using smart drivers

-To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers _must_ be deployed in a VPC that has been peered or linked with the cluster VPC.
+To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers _must_ be deployed in a VPC that has been peered with the cluster VPC.
+If not deployed in a peered VPC, the smart driver falls back to the upstream driver behavior.
 For more information on smart drivers and using smart drivers with YugabyteDB Managed, refer to [YugabyteDB smart drivers for YSQL](../../../drivers-orms/smart-drivers/).

 ### Cluster certificate